-In early 2016, Hiba Abu Ghneim, a core team teacher, who was trained on legal awareness and was administering the Facebook page wrote a paper documenting types of violations experienced by teachers based on 52 teachers interviews and identified legal measures to counter those violations.
+In early 2016, Hiba Abu Ghneim, a core team teacher, who was trained on legal awareness and was administering the Facebook page wrote a paper documenting types of violations experienced by teachers based on 52 interviews with teachers and identified legal measures to counter those violations.
 The paper was published on the campaign Facebook page and a local newspaper and other online media.
 By mid 2016, the campaign had over 6000 followers to its Facebook page that was used as a channel to reach out to teachers and receive complaints.
 Following the numerous legal awareness trainings, a team of teachers was certified as "rights ambassadors" to run legal awareness sessions on their own.
 They became resource persons for the Facebook page offering their knowledge to respond to questions and complaints with the supervision of lawyers.
+The teachers also started organizing the information they collect in a database of teachers, schools and types of violations for use in policy advocacy benefitting from computer skills and social media training that Ahel organized.
 During this period, the campaign started participating in meetings with policy makers and key actors such as the (NCPE, JNCW, the Social Security Corporation).
+In parallel to the training offered to the teachers, Ahel's accompaniment of the process included coaching teachers to participate effectively in meetings with officials, prepare key messages and data that they can use in those meeting and present the campaign cause and objectives in official spaces.

-With the support from Eman El Okour, the teachers also built close collaboration with MoL inspectors to activate their role on monitoring violations faced by teachers in private schools.
+With the support of Dr. Eman El Okour, Chief of the Economic Empowerment Department at the MoL, the teachers also built close collaboration with MoL inspectors to activate their role on monitoring violations faced by teachers in private schools.
 Dr. El Okour says, "in the first year, I was very involved in the campaign, attending weekly meetings and mobilizing support from the MoL.
-This changed in later years, where my role became more of a supporter from within the MoL, participating in one or two annual evaluation meeting over the year.
+This changed in later years, where my role became more of a supporter from within the MoL, participating in one or two evaluation meetings over the year.
 The MoL had initially provided the campaign with political leverage and support and introduced significant improvements in its inspection capacity.
-The Ministry was paying closer attention to labour violations affecting teachers in private schools through the hotline, and the appointment of an officer with legal authority dedicated to working with labour inspectors on gender-based labour violations".
-The teachers also started organizing the https://www.ilo.org/beirut/publications/WCMS_548867/lang--en/index.htm information they collect in a database of teachers, schools and types of violations for use in policy advocacy benefitting from computer skills and social media training that Ahel organized.
+For example, the Ministry was paying closer attention to labour violations affecting teachers in private schools through the hotline, and appointed a dedicated officer with legal authority to work with labour inspectors on gender-based labour violations ".